lidofinance/dc4bc/HowTo.md

 [john_doe] HTTP server started on address: localhost:8080
 ```

+You can go to http://localhost:9090/qr/index.html in your Web browser to open the QR reading page.

 Note that the `DATA_DIR` environment variable specifies the directory _on your host machine_ where persistent state will be kept (you can stop and run the container, and the data will be still there).

 Open a separate terminal and log into the Client node.
 All the necessary binaries will be accessible in current working directory: